 “When people first saw the research I was doing on this and sharing Tiny Habits, I was probably a few thousand people in, coaching people individually through email… And people would write back and say, ‘Wow, this is actually fun.
 I never knew this was fun.
 Am I crazy?
 This is fun.“ And I’m like, ‘No, there is something fun about it.’
 Not like riding a roller coaster or watching a funny movie.
 Well, I’ll make a guess.
 And you make a guess.
 I think the fun comes from a sense of discovery and playfulness that the tiny habits promote.
 And I think that can feel like fun.”

 Get Tiny Habits by BJ Fogg on Amazon.

 It’s the best habits book available.
 It’s not a rehash of old research.
 It is groundbreaking with simple, practical and effective tools backed by hands-on research.

 Retirement Wisdom now has a Tiny Habits Certified Coach.

-Have aspirations for 2020?
-We’re offering a Four Week Jump Start one-on-one coaching program to help you design and create the behaviors and habits you want.
+In May, I’m offering a free Four Week Jump Start one-on-one coaching program to help you design and create the behaviors and habits you want.

 Please reach out to Joe Casey at [email protected] or (609) 578-0504 to learn more.